aryamohammadi/Dormduos/README.md

 - Admin dashboard for data management
 - Zillow API integration for real housing data
 - CSV import/export for batch listing management
+- Browse and filter housing listings based on price, size, amenities, etc.
+- View property locations on an interactive map with distances to UCR
+- Calculate walking and driving distances to UCR campus
+- Submit new housing listings through a simple form
+- Rule-based recommendation system to match your housing requirements
+- Responsive design that works on desktop and mobile devices

+## Rule-Based Matching System

+The platform uses a sophisticated rule-based matching system to help students find housing that meets their specific requirements:

+- **Natural Language Understanding**: The system can interpret natural language queries like "I need a 2-bedroom apartment near UCR under $2000 with parking and laundry"
+- **Preference Extraction**: Automatically extracts information about bedrooms, bathrooms, price ranges, property types, desired amenities, and proximity to campus
+- **Intelligent Scoring**: Each property is scored based on how well it matches your requirements
+- **Explanation**: For each recommendation, the system explains why it's a good match for your needs
+- **No API Keys Required**: The matching system works entirely locally without relying on external AI services

 ## Technology Stack